Celebrate the August birthday in your life with the gift of peridot birthstone jewelry!

 Peridot is durable enough for everyday wear in jewelry, but should be treated with care to avoid scratching.
 Clean your peridot with mild soap and warm water.

 Happy birthday August babies!
-Embrace your green, ancient, cosmic, birthstone!
+Cheers to you and your green, ancient, cosmic, birthstone!